Drago-03/GroqTales/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug Report'
+name: "Bug Report"
-about: 'Report a bug or unexpected behavior'
+about: "Report a bug or unexpected behavior"
-title: '[Bug] <title>'
+title: "[Bug] <title>"
 labels: bug
 assignees: ''

 ---

 ## Describe the bug